How often should I change MCN's?

 We recommend that you follow 'clean cloth nappies' wash routine.
 You can find this by searching 'clean cloth nappies' in google.
 Below is a brief description taken from their website.

-- Knock any solids into the toilet and then store used nappy in a dry bucket until ready to wash.
+- Knock any solids into the toilet and then store the used nappy in a dry bucket until ready for the pre-wash.
 (Do not soak nappies in bucket as this will cause them to wear faster).

-- Next complete a main wash whilst use the longest wash option on your machine (this is generally the cotton setting).
-Add the full recommended amount of detergent for a heavily soiled load. (if your machine is not full you can add other small items of laundry in this main wash) there is no need for a extra rinse.
+- MAIN WASH- Once you have got enough pre-washed nappies to fill a load, you can complete a main wash.
+Use the longest wash option on your machine (this is generally the cotton setting).
+Add the full recommended amount of detergent for a heavily soiled load (1 scoop).
+If your machine is not full you can add other small items of laundry in this main wash, there is no need for an extra rinse.

 How many nappies do I need?

-We recommend at least 10 Three Little Bears AU nappies to get you started, however 20 is advised if you are planning on using our nappies full time.
+We recommend at least 10 Three Little Bears AU nappies to get you started, however 20 day nappies and 4 night nappies are advised if you are planning on using our nappies full time.
 This is because newborns generally go through 7-10 nappies a day however this decreases to about 4-5 as your baby gets older.
-By purchasing 20 nappies it prevents the need to wash everyday.
+By purchasing 20 nappies it prevents the need to main wash everyday.

-Should I wash my nappy prior to use?
+Should I wash my nappy/ inserts prior to use?

 Yes, definitely.
-Think of the liner as a towel, towels only really start to soak up water after being washed.
+Think of the inserts as a towel, towels only start to soak up water after being washed.
 One wash should be enough however if you have a heavy wetter, a further two washes is recommended to increase absorbency.